Ms Devika Chugh, Counselor & Special Educator at SUNRISE LEARNING

 · Visual organization– used to indicate where the materials are 9laying out the materials)

-· Visual clarity– Lay out each step of the activity in detail so that it can be followed along easily
+· Visual clarity– Laying out each step of the activity in detail so that it can be followed along easily

-You can use baskets, folders, or trays to organize the workstation better.
+You can use baskets, folders or trays to organize the workstation better.
 It is also helpful to filter out and emphasize important information.
-This can be done by highlighting, color coding, or numbering the instructions.
+This can be done by highlighting, colour coding or numbering the instructions.

-Remember, it is crucial to supplement verbal instructions with visual cues and reminders.
+Remember, it is crucial to supplement the verbal instructions with visual cues and reminders.

 Why does structure matter?

-• It eases the anxiety felt during change or transitions from one activity to another.
+- It eases out the anxiety felt during change or transitions from one activity to another.

 Structure and visuals for independence